You can still cast your vote even if you won't be able to get to the polling station on election day.

 Contact our customer services team to find out if you are already registered for a postal or proxy vote.

 You can apply to vote by post for a specific election, for a set period of time, or for all future elections.
-Please complete and return the postal vote application form below.
+Please complete and return a postal vote application form.

 If you have registered for a postal vote you can't vote in person at a polling station.